ismailarilik/editor.py/README.md

-# Visual Python
+# Editor

-This is a visual Python editor.
-It is being written with Python and Tkinter.
+An editor, written with Python/Tkinter
-It aims to visualize software components as far as possible, which should provide more intuitive development experience.

 ## Requirements

-- Python 3.8 or higher
+- Python 3.9 or higher
 - Tk 8.6 or higher

 ## Running